island-is/island.is/apps/air-discount-scheme/README.md

 taken that can be improved upon:

-- The authentication is pretty primitive, the IDP is still in development at the time of this writing so we needed to use static api keys.
+- The authentication is pretty primitive, the IDP is still in development at the time of this writing so we needed to use static API keys.
-- The deployment pipeline is outside of the islandis main pipeline.
+- The deployment pipeline is outside of the `islandis` main pipeline.
-- The graphql api is separate of the main graphql api of islandis.
+- The GraphQL API is separate of the main GraphQL API of `islandis`.

 ## Project owner